rozmansi/apple-keyboard-on-windows/readme.md

 4. `ROption+Shift+K` does not type the Apple logo.
 The Apple glyph is not a Unicode character.

 5. Microsoft Keyboard Layout Creator will error if the keyboard being compiled is already installed.

+6. Microsoft Keyboard Layout Creator created installer does not support updating.
+Previous version of the keyboard must be uninstalled before the new version is installed.